parallelvirtualcluster/pvc/docs/manuals/api.md

 Return a JSON document containing information about all Ceph RBD volume snapshots in the storage cluster.

-If `pool` is specified, return a JSON document listing all Ceph RBD volume snapshots in Ceph RBD pool with name `pool`.
+If `pool` is specified, return a JSON document containing information about all Ceph RBD volume snapshots in Ceph RBD pool with name `pool`.

-If `volume` is specified, return a JSON document listing all Ceph RBD volume snapshots of Ceph RBD volume with name `volume`.
+If `volume` is specified, return a JSON document containing information about all Ceph RBD volume snapshots of Ceph RBD volume with name `volume`.

-If `limit` is specified, return a JSON document listing all Ceph RBD volume snapshots with names matching `limit` as fuzzy regex.
+If `limit` is specified, return a JSON document containing information about all Ceph RBD volume snapshots with names matching `limit` as fuzzy regex.

 The various limit options can be combined freely, e.g. one can specify a `volume` without `pool`, which would match all snapshots of the named volume(s) regardless of pool, or a `pool` and `limit` without a `volume`, which would match all named snapshots on any volume in `pool`.